Asian Green Salad with Soy-Sesame Dressing

 - Arrange the dressed greens on individual salad plates or in bowls.

-- Top each salad with some tomato, carrots, and cucumber and sprinkle with sesame seeds.
+- Top each salad with some sugar-snap peas, carrots, and cucumber, drizzle with a little more dressing as desired and sprinkle with sesame seeds.

 - Serve immediately.